 Portland Harbor Dredge & Cad cell project

-Scientists, environmentalists, businesses, lobstermen, government agencies and other stakeholders have been working together to find an environmentally and financially responsible solution to the dredging dilemma
+Scientists, environmentalists, businesses, lobstermen, government agencies and other stakeholders have long been working together to find an environmentally and financially responsible solution to the dredging dilemma

 Normandeau Associates analyzes dredge placement options for Portland Harbor.